dcunited001/dcunited001.github.io/_posts/2017-06-05-international-trends-2020-universal-basic-income.md

 experience or widely-shared types of experiences.
 If these experiences are common, they form the basis of pattern languages that help us communicate and diagnose domestic issues.
-UBI does not provide this opportunity for cultural transmission or the imprinting of types of experiences.
+UBI does not provide this opportunity for cultural transformation or the imprinting of types of experiences.
 Unless one assumes the best case to represent the majority (e.g. that people will react by altruistically using UBI as an opportunity for personal development instead of hedonism or